 Myounghoon Jeon, Wendy Ju, and Jingyi Li

-General conditions and templates for the submission process can be found here!
+General formats and template information can be found here!

 Submission format: Not anonymized, a maximum of 3-minute video accompanied by an extended abstract.
-Submissions should observe the single-column CHI Extended Abstract template and should be no more than 2-4 pages (not including references and auxiliary information), not anonymized.
+Submissions should observe the single-column CHI Extended Abstract template and should be no more than 2-4 pages (not including references and auxiliary information).

 Failure to submit either file will result in an automatic rejection.